*Amy does not currently have any openings for mentoring. Please check back.

 No. I like to think about us having an “art ego.”
 I want to build up your art ego, not break it down.
 When we are little, we make art without worry about what others think of our scribbles, markings, and colors.
 As we get older, we take in negative, limited messages about what “art” is, that can shut down our creative impulses.
 I see my job as helping you to create the conditions necessary in your life so that you can be as creative as you want, as in many ways as you want, as often as you want.
 Together we will create systems and practices that do that for you.

 What should I expect in my first creative mentoring session?

 I have a highly collaborative approach that seeks to provide you with structure and ideas, but in a relaxed, flexible way that empowers you to partner in coming up with solutions.
 I’ll help you figure out what’s getting in the way of creating the art you want, we’ll talk together about one or two possible solutions, tailor it to you, and you’ll try it out for homework.
 You’ll be in control of the pace and volume of homework depending on your personality and lifestyle.

 Does creative mentoring require a big time commitment?

 No. Creative mentoring is all about helping you to fold art time into your existing schedule and/or helping you make the changes necessary to make more time for “big art.”
 I typically meet with clients for a 1 hour session every other week.
-Some clients work through their goals in 5 sessions, and others work with me for longer periods of time because they find the structure and accountability of meeting with me to be a support they can’t find in their community, especially if they are focused on developing a mindful art practice.
+I work with clients to reach their goals in 5 – 10 sessions.

 Do you work with anyone besides artists?
 Do you work with writers, dancers, or actors?